-A shape has Rotational Symmetry when it still looks the same after a rotation.
+A shape has Rotational Symmetry when it still looks the same after some rotation.

-How many times it matches when we go once around is called the Order.
+How many times it matches as we go once around is called the Order.

 Think of propeller blades (like below), it makes it easier.

 (using Symmetry Artist)

 |... and there is also Order 5, 6, 7, and ...|